 I adore tulips.
 To me, they just shout SPRING HAS ARRIVED!

-But I had quit buying them because they were a big old waste of money!
+But for a while there, I had quit buying them because they were a big old waste of money!

 How To Make Tulips Last Longer